valvolt/storiz/README.md

 ## CHANGES

+[DONE] - only one 'required' item at the moment, should be replaced by an array => you can now specify an array for 'requires', 'item' and/or 'uses' elements.

 [DONE] - uninstall 'insecure' package of Meteor (and debug the subscriptions)

 [NEW] - add heatmaps (pictures with coordinates, each associated to a transition just like a choice)